Cult of personality: Bangladesh

 Mritunjoyi Mujib at Islamic University in Kushtia.
 It was demolished after the Student–People's uprising in August 2024.

-Mujibism initially began as the political ideology of Sheikh Mujibur Rahman ("Mujib", 1920-1975), who led Bangladesh's secession from Pakistan in 1971.
+Mujibism initially began as the political ideology of Sheikh Mujibur Rahman ("Mujib," 1920-1975), who led Bangladesh's secession from Pakistan in 1971.
 From 2008 onwards, Mujib's daughter, Sheikh Hasina, gradually converted Mujibism into a cult of personality around her father.
-After being pushed to the sidelines by two successive military dictators –Ziaur Rehman (who founded the Bangladesh Nationalist Party) and Hussain Muhammad Ershad (who founded the Bangladesh National Party) – the figure of the late Mujib returned to dominate public consciousness from 2008 under the Awami League government led by Hasina.
-Hasina has been criticised for overemphasising the role of her father and of the Awami League in securing Bangladeshi independence at the cost of sidelining other prominent figures and political parties of the time.
-Hasina had amended the constitution to make the presence of Mujib's portrait mandatory in every school, government office and diplomatic mission of the country; and made it illegal to criticise Mujib, his ideals or his deeds, especially the one-party BAKSAL regime (1972–75) headed by him, through writing, speech or electronic media.
-Many events commemorating the birth-centenary of Bangabandhu ('Friend of Bengal' in Bengali, the honorific unofficial title given to Mujib in his lifetime) were launched by the Hasina administration, including an official biopic in collaboration with the Indian government.
+After being pushed to the sidelines by two successive military dictators –Ziaur Rehman (who founded the Bangladesh Nationalist Party) and Hussain Muhammad Ershad (who founded the National Party)—the figure of the late Mujib returned to dominate public consciousness from 2008 under the Awami League government led by Hasina.

+Hasina has been criticized for overemphasizing the role of her father and of the Awami League in securing Bangladeshi independence at the cost of sidelining other prominent figures and political parties of the time.
+Hasina had amended the constitution to make the presence of Mujib's portrait mandatory in every school, government office and diplomatic mission in the country and made it illegal to criticize Mujib, his ideals or his deeds, especially the one-party BAKSAL regime (1972–75) headed by him, through writing, speech or electronic media.
+Many events commemorating the birth centenary of Bangabandhu ('Friend of Bengal' in Bengali, the honorific unofficial title given to Mujib in his lifetime) were launched by the Hasina administration, including an official biopic in collaboration with the Indian government.

 The Hasina government converted Mujib's residence in the capital city of Dhaka, where he and his family were assassinated by mutinous military personnel in 1975, into a memorial museum.
 Hasina designated the day of Mujib's assassination as the National Day of Mourning.
-The Hasina government also made the birthdays of Mujib, his wife Sheikh Fazilatunessa, eldest son Sheikh Kamal and youngest son Sheikh Russel as official government holidays, alongside March 7 (on that day in 1971, Mujib declared Bangladesh's secession at a speech in Dhaka).
+The Hasina government also made the birthdays of Mujib, his wife Sheikh Fazilatunessa, eldest son Sheikh Kamal, and youngest son Sheikh Russel official government holidays, alongside March 7 (on that day in 1971, Mujib declared Bangladesh's secession at a speech in Dhaka).

 Under Hasina's rule, the country was dotted with numerous statues of Mujib alongside several roads and prominent institutions named after him.
-Critics state that Hasina utilised the personality cult around her father to justify her own authoritarianism, crackdown on political dissent and democratic backsliding of the country.
+Critics state that Hasina utilized the personality cult around her father to justify her own authoritarianism, crackdown on political dissent, and democratic backsliding of the country.
 Following the violent overthrow of Sheikh Hasina in 2024, the cult of personality around Mujib is being systematically dismantled.